 Mulch with wheat straw to keep plants moist.
 It takes about 10 to 12 plants to supply two people with fresh greens plus extra to freeze and use during warmer weather.

 Mustard grows fast, so you can begin picking leaves in about 4 weeks, when the leaves are 6 to 8 inches long.
 Left alone, leaves reach their full size of 15 to 18 inches long in about 6 weeks.
 To maintain the rapid leafy growth and maximize your harvest, there’s one more thing you can do in addition to planting Bonnie Plants® in rich soil: Give your mustard plants regular doses of just the right nutrition.
-Feed with a liquid fertilizer like Miracle-Gro® Performance Organics® All Purpose Plant Nutrition weekly if you are harvesting often, or bi-weekly otherwise.
+Feed with a water-soluble fertilizer Miracle-Gro® Performance Organics® Edibles Plant Nutrition every seven days.

 If your family enjoys mustard greens, consider planting every 2 to 3 weeks for successive waves of young flavorful greens growing into prime size.

 Remember, optimum growth and flavor depends on moist soil.
 When plants grow under stressful conditions such as drought or heat, the leaves can become unpleasantly spicy for most tastes.
 Keep the soil evenly moist.